kchen21/DOMani/README.md

 ## Core Function

-DOMani has a core function `$l`, which accepts one argument, which can either be a CSS selector, an instance of `HTMLElement`, or a function.
-If the argument is a CSS selector, it returns an custom `DOMNodeCollection` object that holds the DOM nodes that match the selector. `DOMNodeCollection` is a class that holds DOM nodes in general and has methods for DOM transversal and manipulation.
+DOMani has a core function `$l` that accepts one argument, which can either be a string representing a CSS selector, an instance of `HTMLElement`, or a function.
+If the argument is a CSS selector, it returns a custom `DOMNodeCollection` object that holds the DOM nodes that match the selector. `DOMNodeCollection` is a class that holds DOM nodes in general and has methods for DOM transversal and manipulation.

 If `$l` receives an instance of `HTMLElement`, then it returns a `DOMNodeCollection` object that holds that node.
 If it receives a function, then one of two things can happen, depending on whether or not the `document` is ready (i.e. the HTML has finished rendering).
 If the `document` is ready, it will call the function.
 If not, it will add it to a growable array of functions to be invoked as callbacks when the `document` is ready.

-$l has three methods: `extend`, `ajax`, and `ajax2`. `extend` receives two or more objects as arguments and merges them.
+`$l` has three methods: `extend`, `ajax`, and `ajax2`. `extend` receives two or more objects as arguments and merges them.
 Note: It mutates and returns the first argument.

 ```javascript
 const objA = {a: 'apple', b: 'apple', c: 'apple'};